brege/kometa-letterboxd/README.md

   =====[--X--]==================

   window (5): [--X--]
-  X: the visible on home page
+  X: the visible one on home page
   -: discoverable in collections
   =: all other collections w/ threshold >= 6
 ```